Who we are

 We believe that every child and young person should enjoy the same rights and opportunities and that every aspect of society should be fully inclusive to disabled children and young people.

-We do this by working with the sector to find out what is and isn’t working on the ground and use what we learn to influence policy and improve practice.
+We work with the sector to find out what is and isn’t working on the ground and use what we learn to influence policy and improve practice.

 We share the knowledge we gain with sector leaders and front-line practitioners, working in partnership to capitalise on opportunities, find solutions and co-ordinate collective action.